skeet70/default-project-board-action/README.md

 # Default Project Board Action

 Intended to be used to set a default board for all new issues to automatically be added to.
+Currently only works with `Project (Classic)`, not modern GitHub projects.

 ## Usage